ColeHajek/Toxic-Comment-NLP-Detector/readme.txt

-This program's purpouse is to identify different classifications of toxcicity using a natural language processor. toxic severe_toxic obscene threat insult identity_hate
-You must create a model which predicts a probability of each type of toxicity for each comment.
+This program aims to identify different toxicity classifications (toxic, severe_toxic, obscene, threat, insult, identity_hate) by first preprocessing and manipulating datasets in the form of CSV files and then using a Convolutional Neural Network model.